nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

    :local:
    :depth: 2

-On nRF5340 and nRF9160, Trusted Firmware-M (TF-M) is used to configure and boot an application as non-secure.
+On nRF5340 and nRF91 Series devices, Trusted Firmware-M (TF-M) is used to configure and boot an application as non-secure.

 Overview
 ********